constanza-giuliano/dynamic-PL-statement/README.md

 - Fully interactive report controlled by **slicers**

 ## Notes on Data
-For confidentiality reasons, the **PBIX** and client data are not shared publicly.
-Screenshots and documentation are provided instead.
+For confidentiality reasons, the PBIX file and original client data are not shared publicly.

-## Screenshots
+All numeric values shown in the screenshots were modified and anonymized, and in some cases no longer reflect real business meaning, in order to fully protect sensitive financial information.
+The focus of this project is on modeling logic, interactivity, and analytical design, rather than on the specific figures.

 ## Screenshots

 ### P&L Overview